dxos/dxos/docs/docs/specs/v0.1/ephemeral-space.md

 // create an ephemeral space consistent across all windows on this device const space = await client.createSpace({ ephemeral: true });

+// TODO: how to name spaces for easy retrieval?

 // create an ephemeral space for the current window only const space = await client.createSpace({ ephemeral: true, replication: false });